 - Chronic insomnia (long-term insomnia) often results from depression, digestive problems, sleep disorders, or substance abuse and continues for more than three weeks.

-Among the medications and substances that can contribute to insomnia are:
+Some of the medications and substances that can contribute to insomnia are:

 - caffeine and coffee,